 ACT environment grants will continue to support worthwhile community projects addressing native habitat rehabilitation and control of weeds and pest animals.

 In 2014 the Climate Change Community Engagement Strategy was released.
 As one of the actions stemming from AP2, the Strategy reaffirms the Government’s commitment to effective engagement with the community and outlines key areas of work including the development of a sustainability portal under the Actsmart banner, extension of engagement partnerships with key community representative organisations including the ACT’s Climate Change Council and the preparation of a media campaign.

-The ACT Climate Change Council advises the Minister for the Environment and Climate Change and the Government on reducing greenhouse gas emissions and adapting to future climate change.
-Comprised of experts and leading practitioners in the fields of climate science, community work, business and planning, in this role it will continue to be a key point of contact for community engagement activities for the Government.
+The ACT Climate Change Council advises the Minister for the Environment and the Government on reducing greenhouse gas emissions and adapting to future climate change.
+Comprised of experts and leading practitioners in the fields of science, social work, business and planning, in this role it will continue to be a key point of contact for community engagement activities for the Government.

-In 2015, the Government released a sustainability web hub for accessing information on a range of sustainability issues, including climate change.
-Actsmart.act.gov.au is the first point for members of the community to go when looking for programs and advice to save energy and water, reduce waste and cut greenhouse gas emissions.
+In 2015 the Government released a sustainability web hub for accessing information on a range of sustainability issues, including climate change. actsmart.act.gov.au is the first point for members of the community to go when looking for rebates and assistance to save energy and water, reduce waste and cut greenhouse gas emissions.